xiaohenry/reactjs/README.md

 #### Flux Dataflow
 Usually the unidirectional process has a cyclical flow and doesn't necessarily end.
 It's the same idea, but with addition of a returning cycle.
 ![Flux](/flux2.png)

+## Concepts
+- **Single Immutable State Tree**: State is maintained in a react state tree, which holds the entire state of an application at any point in time.
+We update this tree by triggering the state of a component, and triggering render.
+All the data and UI-state is contained in this tree.
+- **Changing the State Tree**: Component needs to dispatch an *action*.

 ## Alt JS
 In Alt, you deal with **actions** and **stores**.
 The dispatcher is hidden, but you have access if needed.
 Instead of having events and data being manipulated within our components, we provide: